WilliamTjonndal/IT3212/assignment3/Group 25.md

 ## <a id="1-problem-statement"></a> 1.
 Develop a problem statement (real world and machine learning)

-### <a id="#problem-statement-section-1"></a> a.
+### <a id="problem-statement-section-1"></a> a.
 This is one of the most important skills that a Machine Learning Engineer/Scientist should have.
 Select a dataset and frame a machine learning problem and then connect this machine learning problem to the real world scenario.

 **Real World Problem** \
 As the education sector becomes more data-driven, collected data can unlock substansial value.
-Universities want to reduce first-year dropout and capture students who are likely to still be enrolled beyond the normal time to degree, so insititutions can allocate extra resources proactively and help students gets back on track.
+Universities want to reduce course dropout and capture students who are likely to still be enrolled beyond the normal time to graduate, so insititutions can allocate extra resources proactively and help students gets back on track.
 This improves student success and workforce readiness, strengthens institutional outcomes, and generates insights useful for policymakers.

 **Machine Learning Problem** \
 With this in mind, we selected the Student Graduation dataset, which records students across multiple undergraduate programs and includes socio-economic factors, prior academic background, and performance at the end of the first and second semesters.
-Our goal is to train machine learning models that predict three outcomes: dropout, extended enrollment beyond the normal time, or successful completion of the first year.
-These predictions directly support the real-world problem by enabling early, targeted interventions for students at risk.
+Our goal is to train machine learning models that predict three outcomes: dropout, extended enrollment beyond the normal time, or successful completion of the course.
+These predictions directly support the real-world problem by enabling early, targeted interventions for students at risk of dropping out or in need of assistance.

 <div style="page-break-after: always;"></div>